 Below: Leaves usually have 2 descending lobes at the base and form an arrowhead shape.
 New leaves on new stem growth (2nd photo) frequently have fine hair as shown here

-Notes: While not noted as being in the Garden at the beginning, Field Bindweed was present during Martha Crone's tenure as curator and was listed on her 1951 census.
+Notes: Field Bindweed is not indigenous to the Garden but was introduced by Eloise Butler on June 27, 1931 when she got some plants from 6th Ave.
+N. & 6th St, from platform of Great Northern bus barn.
+Field Bindweed was present during Martha Crone's tenure as curator and was listed on her 1951 census.
 She first planted it in August 1946.
 Field Bindweed is an import from Europe, found there in the wild from western Europe to China.
-In North America it covers the continent except the very far north.
+In North America it now covers the continent except the very far north.
 In Minnesota it is not found throughout the state, but mostly in counties of the southern half.
 The University Herbarium reports that the first specimen collected in Minnesota was in 1902 in Jackson County.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.

 Identification booklet for most of the flowering forbs and small flowering shrubs of the Eloise Butler Wildflower Garden.
 Details Here.